 Gallery for Learning

-Students can work with faculty to design installations in the museum’s Education Gallery relevant to their courses.
+Students can work with faculty to design installations in the museum’s Academic Focus Gallery relevant to their courses.
 The gallery is located on the main floor near the University Classroom.
-Departments that have utilized the Education Gallery include: Classical Studies; Cultural Anthropology; Romance Studies; Eurasian Studies and Art, Art History & Visual Studies.
+Departments that have utilized the Academic Focus Gallery include: Classical Studies; Cultural Anthropology; Romance Studies; Eurasian Studies and Art, Art History & Visual Studies.

-The Education Gallery is a gift of Susan and Trent Carmichael and the Morrow Family.
+The Academic Focus Gallery is a gift of Susan and Trent Carmichael and the Morrow Family.

 Nasher Student Advisory Board